guvdsz/guvdsz/README.md

 **`Front-End Developer`**

 My name is Gustavo Viana de Souza, and I’m a Systems Analysis and Development student at PUC Minas.
-I started programming in April 2024, focusing on web development with React.JS, HTML, CSS, C# and JavaScript.
-Currently, I’m deepening my knowledge in React.JS.
+I started programming in April 2024, focusing on web development with React.JS, HTML, CSS, and JavaScript.
+Currently, I’m deepening my knowledge in React.JS and C# with .NET.

 As a course representative, I help peers with academic and technical challenges.
 Always open to learning and connecting with others—feel free to reach out via LinkedIn or email at gustavovianadesouzacontatos@gmail.com.